cocasema/micro-ROS-doc/Install_and_run.md

 ## Step 3: Build ros2

-colcon is the tool used for building all micro-ros packages.
 For build the project you should execute the next bash line.

 ```console
 $ colcon build --cmake-args -DBUILD_SHARED_LIBS=ON
 ```

+This bash execution will:
+ - Look for all packages in the directory (and its recurrent) starting from where you have call it.
+ - Build all dependencies and configure the cmake paths so the dependent package can find them.
+ - Install all packages.
+ - Generate a running setup script.

-After this, there will be three new folder placed.
+After the bash execution three new folders will be placed.
 - The build directory will be where intermediate files are stored.
 For each package a subfolder will be created in which e.g. CMake is being invoked.
 - The install directory is where each package will be installed to.
 By default each package will be installed into a separate subdirectory.
 - The log directory contains various logging information about each colcon invocation.